+84 964471826

 • Full passport details (your passport’s photo)

-Note: your passport must be valid for 6 months beyond your travel date, and there must be several blank pages left on your passport.
+Note: Your passport must be valid for 6 months beyond your travel date, and there must be several blank pages left on your passport.

-It takes about 2-4 days working days for Visa Approval Letter.
+It takes about 2-4 days working days for a Visa Approval Letter.
 After you get it, you need to print out and prepare two photos (6 cm high x 4 cm wide – white background, no glasses, no smiling).
 On arrival at the airport (in Hanoi, Da Nang, or Ho Chi Minh City), find the Visa on Arrival window/counter where you will hand over your passport and photos, and be given a simple form to fill out.
 Pay the stamping fee of USD$25 for a single entry and USD$50 for multiple entries.
 The staff at the airport will shortly return your passport with your visa, after which you will be allowed to exit the airport.

 admin Nov 13, 2019